OrestisPt/RockPaperScissors/README.md

 ```

 There is also an exe version for windows users.
 To run it, just double click on the file.
-(MinGw is required to run the exe file)
+(MinGw is required to run the exe file as well as an 'assets' folder with the images)

 Enjoy!